Code-Institute-Submissions/Jokes-Quotes/README.md

 ### **Features to implement in future**
 When considering the trade off between importance and viability, the following features could not be implemented at this stage but would make great additions in future:

 * Increased user choice - Due to cost restraints, this site was limited to using public apis with a few categories.
 Future versions could perhaps include more categories of jokes and quotes.

-* Search & Save functionality - I would like to add a search and save function to the jokes and quotes sections so that users could view, add or share their favourites.
+* Search & Save functionality - I would like to add this feature so that users could view, add or share their favourites from the site.

 ## **Technologies Used**
+* [Quotable API](https://github.com/lukePeavey/quotable) was the api used for the quotes section.
+* [Official Joke API](https://github.com/15Dkatz/official_joke_api) was the api used for the jokes section.
 * [Gitpod](https://www.gitpod.io/) Gitpod IDE was used to develop the website.
 * HTML, CSS and Javascript are used in this project.
 * [Bootstrap](https://getbootstrap.com/) framework is used to make the website responsive on all devices.
+* [Layoutit](https://www.layoutit.com/build) is a tool used to help visualize Bootstrap grid layouts.
 * [FontAwesome](https://fontawesome.com/v4.7.0/) is used to provide social media icons.
 * [Google Fonts](https://fonts.google.com/) is used to provide styling to all type on the website.
 * [Balsamiq Wireframes](https://balsamiq.com/) were used prior to commencing coding to help with UX design, pre-visualisation and layout and were consulted throughout development.
-* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) were used to inspect the code and preview changes on mobile, tablet and desktop devices.
+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) were used to inspect the code, test the data and preview changes on all device sizes.

 ## **Testing**